ninjaas/startup-office/README.md

 + Celebrating Cultural and Seasons.

-* - In our case we would I to support local brands for food.
-But it might change depending on the trust and quality.
+<pre>* - In our case we would I to support local brands for food.
+But it might change depending on the trust and quality.</pre>